syncfusion-content/angular-docs/angular/Chart/Getting-started.md

 ---
-title: Getting Started for Chart
+title: Getting started with Angular Grid Control | Syncfusion
-description: How to create a chart, add series, enable tooltip and other functionalities
+description: Learn here about getting started with Syncfusion Essential Studio Angular Grid Control, its elements, and more.
 platform: Angular
 control: chart
 documentation: ug
 keywords: ejchart, chart, chart widget, Angular chart
 ---
-# Getting Started
+# Getting started with Angular Grid Control

 To get start with how to use the Chart component within Angular-2 platform, refer the basic requisites and the configurations needs to be done on the system from [here](/angular-2/overview).